What is adoptive leave?

 The 24 weeks start from the date the child is placed in your care.

-Your employer does not have to pay you during adoptive leave, unless it is stated in your contract.
-If you have enough PRSI contributions, you can get Adoptive Benefit from the Department of Social Protection (DSP).
-It is available to both employees and self-employed people.
+Your employer does not have to pay you during adoptive leave, unless it is included in your contract.
+You can get Adoptive Benefit, if you have enough PRSI contributions.

-You must give your employer 4 weeks’ notice in writing that you plan to take adoptive leave – see ‘How to apply’ below.
+You must give your employer 4 weeks’ notice in writing if you plan to take adoptive leave – see ‘Applying for adoptive leave’ below.

 Who can take adoptive leave?

 Qualifying adopters can take adoptive leave.
 A qualified adopter is either: